whyvez/sgillies.net-blog/2013/10/24/joining-mapbox.rst

 Is the transition from academic to commerical work going to be hard?
-I've worked at fast-paced companies before – experience that definitely factored into my being hired by the AWMC – and I'm happy to be back.
+I've worked at fast-paced companies before – experience that definitely factored into my being hired by the AWMC – and I'm happy to be back in this environment.
 And because I'll be continuing to work on open source geospatial software, data, and protocols, I feel like my favorite academic communities win from having me on the `mersh <http://en.wikipedia.org/wiki/Project_Mersh>`__ side of things.

 What am I going to be working on?
 A bunch of different things, but my near future involves pixels.
 Gazillions of pixels.
 MapBox uses Shapely and Fiona